-

 Cases of Middle East respiratory syndrome coronavirus have been reported in Qatar.

-Avoid contact with camels.
-Don't consume raw camel milk, undercooked camel meat, or anything contaminated with camel secretions.
+There may be a small risk of contracting MERS via ongoing physical contact with camels.
+To minimise this risk, avoid consuming raw camel milk, undercooked camel meat, or anything contaminated with camel secretions.

 Get medical advice if you have a fever, cough, breathing difficulties or diarrhoea.